yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data/store_conv_data.md

 2. Store them in the respective User properties, as explained in [Store user properties through builder](#store-user-properties-through-builder).

-In Prompt nodes, choose the relevant name under User properties.
+  * In Prompt nodes, choose the relevant name under User properties.

   <center> <img src="https://i.imgur.com/mFz74Ka.png" width="60%"/></center>

-In the Variable node, choose the relevant user property or add it manually using the syntax `{{user.propertyName}}`
+  * In the Variable node, choose the relevant user property or add it manually using the syntax `{{user.propertyName}}`

   <center> <img src="https://i.imgur.com/1MvEa5O.png" width="60%"/></center>

+  * Furthermore, learn [how to capture variables from Functions, Payload, and Bot script](/platform_concepts/engagement/cdp/user_data/userid-flow#custom-property-identifier-flow).
+Please note that the process for capturing userId or any  any other user property remains the same.

 ***

 ## Automated capturing of location-specific user properties